-Candelaria is an open pit and underground mine providing copper ore to an on-site processing plant with a capacity of approximately 75,000 tonnes per day (tpd).
+Candelaria is an open pit and underground mining operation providing copper ore to an on-site processing plant with a capacity of approximately 75,000 tonnes per day (tpd).
 Ojos del Salado comprises two underground mines, Santos and Alcaparrosa.
 The approximate 3,800 tpd capacity PAC processing facility receives ore from the Santos mine, while ore from the Alcaparrosa mine is treated at the Candelaria processing plant.

 Copper concentrates containing precious metals are sold on contract to local smelters or trucked to the Punta Padrones port, near Caldera, for export to overseas smelters.